ProfileCreator/ProfileCreator/README.md

 `xcodebuild -project ProfileCreator.xcodeproj -scheme ProfileCreator -configuration Debug`

 This will compile the application and output the result in the DerivedData path as set by your Xcode preferences.
 The default DerivedData location will be `~/Library/Developer/Xcode/DerivedData/`.

-In addition, please take a look at the [ProfileManifests](https://github.com/ProfileCreator/ProfileManifests) project which supplies ProfileCreator with its payloads is very much active!

 # Have Questions?
 Consult [the wiki](https://github.com/ProfileCreator/ProfileCreator/wiki).
 Join the conversion over in the #profilecreator channel in the [MacAdmins Slack](https://www.macadmins.org/).